 - Our range of company cars is reviewed every year and made greener where possible.
 This year we introduced a few new 100 % electric vehicles and plug-in hybrid cars with a large battery capacity.
 Employees who drive 100 % electric can charge their car at work.

 - In addition to CNG cars, our garage provides electric cars as replacement cars.

 - Employees can buy an electric scooter for their commute to work at a very good price through Colruyt Group.

 Finally, we firmly believe in hydrogen as an inexhaustible, green fuel for vehicles.
 How does it work?
 The fuel cell on board the vehicle converts hydrogen into electricity.
 That electricity drives the engine and makes the car move.
 The exhaust only emits harmless water vapour, no CO₂, nitrogen oxides or particulates.
 If you can also produce the hydrogen in a sustainable way – as we do with energy from our wind turbines and solar panels – you have a 100 % sustainable fuel.
-Our fleet already has about 25 hydrogen-powered company vehicles.
+Our fleet currently includes seven hydrogen-powered company cars and nine service vehicles.